charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 ### How Good is Oath?

 Matthias has been a proponent of Oath in this deck since (at least) [early 2016](http://www.starcitygames.com/events/coverage/rg_valakut_with_matthias_hunt.html), but it hasn't caught on.
-My suspicion, honestly, is that Oath hasn't caught on because the card feels *bad*.
-When my draw for the turn is Oath, I'm annoyed.
+Honestly, I can see why.
+Drawing <a class="card">Lightning Bolt</a> usually feels good, but drawing <a class="card">Oath of Nissa</a> often feels bad: it doesn't do anything!
 I have to pay to turn it into a "real" card.
 It makes my sequencing harder.
-And sometimes it whiffs[^8]!
+And sometimes it even whiffs[^8]!

-[^8]: In Matthias' build, Oath is 50% to find only land, 7% to find only creatures, 38% to find both, and 5% to whiff.
+[^8]: In Matthias' build, Oath is 50% to find only land, 7% to find only creatures, 38% to find both, and 5% to find nothing.

-But there's a difference between a card that *feels* bad and a card that *is* bad.
-Remember <a class="card">Death's Shadow</a>?
+There's a difference between a card that *feels* bad and a card that *is* bad (remember <a class="card">Death's Shadow</a>).
+In order to figure out which category Oath falls into, I coded up the deck in Python[^6].
+The program doesn't know anything about strategy or sequencing -- it just knows the rules.
+Any time there are multiple legal plays, it clones itself that many times and tries them all[^3].
+For any given hand, it's guaranteed to find the fastest line to a Titan.

+[^6]: You can check out the code on GitHub [here](https://github.com/charles-uno/valakut).
+Feedback and pull requests welcome!

+[^3]: This is called a [brute force](https://en.wikipedia.org/wiki/Proof_by_exhaustion) solution.
+It's guaranteed to find the right answer, but it's dreadfully inefficient.
+To solve [Storm](https://www.mtggoldfish.com/archetype/modern-u-r-gifts-storm-32901#paper) by brute force, you'd probably need a supercomputer.
+Titan Breach is solvable on a laptop because it makes relatively few choices.
+It rarely plays more than half a dozen spells over the course of the game, and there's always a best way to tap lands for mana.

+Zach's build plays 7 interactive cards.
+Matthias plays only 3.

+> TODO -- Write a readme for the code repo rather than getting into the algorithm here.

+To be clear, "perfect play" isn't hyperbolic.
+I coded up the deck in Python (you can check it out [here](https://github.com/charles-uno/valakut)).
 ---

 ---